Dawod-G/ENSEA_Typst-Template/volt-internship-ensea/-draft/template-internship.typ

       let nums = nums.pos()

       let level = nums.len() - 1

-      // Indentation could be calculated based on the level
-      // let indent = level * 1em

       // Define the number to display based on the position in the hierarchy let num = nums.last()